 The percentage of take-up as part of the superfast broadband rollout programme decreased slightly from Q1 2022/23 to Q2 2022/23.
 The percentage of take-up was 77.2% at the end of Quarter 2 in 2022/23.
+This is against the national target of 30%.

-We have changed the way that the take-up of broadband services is measured.
-The previous take-up figures related to the delivery of fibre to the cabinet (FTTC) superfast broadband whereas we are now reporting a combined take-up figure for superfast and gigabit capable broadband (full fibre in addition to FTTC)
+It should be noted that there has been a change to the way that the take-up of broadband services is measured.
+The previous take-up figures related to the delivery of fibre to the cabinet (FTTC) superfast broadband whereas reporting now is a combined take-up figure for superfast and gigabit capable broadband (full fibre in addition to FTTC).